About Update Value On Another Sheet

 Create reverse action button: This will create a new action button, which will allow you to reverse the update that was submitted with the "Update Value On Another Sheet" action button.

 Automatically execute when saving: The update value on another sheet action will be triggered automatically when saving the entries after creating new entries, or after modifying existing entries.
 The updated value will always be based on the latest value.
-Only one set of action button can be configured as automatically executed on a sheet.
+Only one set of action buttons can be configured as automatically executed on a sheet.

 You may notice there are new date & time fields created by the system in order to record the time you execute an update value on another sheet action.
 Please do not delete this field.